-Important: the device is factory delivered with both manual modes (Test Off and Test On) enabled by default.
+Important: the device is delivered from factory with both manual modes (Test Off and Test On) enabled by default.

 After enabling "Manual Control" in the Configuration screen (see section 2.1), a new tab will be incorporated into the tab tree on the left.